ky-koz/pythonProjects/README.md

 ```

 ### Create Index Page
-1. Create a new index page, link it from your home page
+1. Created a new index page, linked it from art home page
-2. Add in a function that gets all the items from the database and sends them to the template
+2. Added in a function that gets all the items from the database and sends them to the template
-3. Display a list of items in the database, with some or all of the fields for that item displayed with labels/header
+3. Displays a list of items in the database, with some or all of the fields for that item displayed with labels/header
-4. Link your app's home page to the main home page
+4. Linked art app's home page to the main home page

 art_index.html